Café Weekend

 Suburb

-The Central Area is a mostly residential neighborhood in Seattle located east of downtown and First Hill; west of Madrona, Leschi and Mt.
+The Central District is a mostly residential neighborhood in Seattle located east of downtown and First Hill; west of Madrona, Leschi and Mt.
 Baker neighborhoods; south of Capitol Hill, and north of Rainier Valley.

 Yesler Terrace